 - Policies regarding how the federal government can expedite getting automated vehicles on the road (pre-market approval)

-States also need to specifically permit automated vehicles on the road.
+States also need to specifically permit self-driving cars or other automated vehicles on the road.
 Without this type of approval, these vehicles will not be able to be sold in every state – only those that have specifically approved automated vehicles.
 Florida is ahead of the curve because we have already determined that automated vehicles can drive on Florida’s roads and highways.

 The DOT created these regulations after considering strong public comment that encouraged the development of automated vehicles because of their many potential benefits, particularly with regard to safety.